In-house designs : ECV Programme

 Tripping the light fantastic

-IN many ways, the 1st November 1977 – the date that Michael Edwardes took the helm at British Leyland – can be seen as the first day of the rest of the company’s life.
-Of course the company was very much a rapidly sinking ship – the hull breached in many places – and Edwardes could only plug one hole at a time… One of the main criticisms of BL during the “dark years” was that the public had lost all confidence in the company, and Edwardes knew that this was something that needed addressing rather quickly.
+In many ways, 1 November 1977 – the date that Michael Edwardes took the helm at British Leyland – can be seen as the first day of the rest of the company’s life.
+Of course the company was very much a rapidly sinking ship – the hull breached in many places – and Edwardes could only plug one hole at a time… One of the main criticisms of BL during the ‘dark years’ was that the public had lost all confidence in the company, and Edwardes knew that this was something that needed addressing rather quickly.

 Beyond that, the R&D (Research and Development) departments – a rag-bag mixture of areas dotted around the various production plants – were brought together under the guise of BL Technology and then based at the new proving ground site at Gaydon in Warwickshire.
 BL Technology was founded in 1979, and headed up by Spen King, the department soon worked on concepts for the future.